ethereum/consensus-specs/specs/core/1_shard-data-chains.md

 ### `Validator`

-Add member values to the end of the `Validator` object:
+Add fields to the end of the `Validator` container:

 ```python
     'next_subkey_to_reveal': 'uint64',
     'reveal_max_periods_late': 'uint64',
 ```

-And the initializers:
+Initialized to the following:

 ```python
     'next_subkey_to_reveal': get_current_custody_period(state),